- Surface, continuity and remoteness

 On the Baja Divide, the priority is not absorbing big impacts, but reducing constant micro-vibrations.
 For this reason, wide tires at low pressure remain the simplest and most common solution.

-A suspension fork is not “wrong” in absolute terms and some riders use one successfully, but it introduces greater mechanical complexity, increased exposure to dust and wear, and higher maintenance demands.
+A suspension fork is not inherently wrong and some riders successfully use one, but it introduces greater mechanical complexity, higher exposure to dust and wear, and increased maintenance demands.

-For long distances and remote conditions, rigid setups with high-volume tires are generally preferred.
+For long distances in remote terrain, rigid setups combined with high-volume tires are generally considered the safer and more reliable approach.

 Brakes and drivetrain: functional simplicity